Dharun403/dharun/README.md

 <section id="about" class="active">
   <h2>About Me</h2>
-  <p>I'm a <b>dharun</b> in the Department of CA and IT at KASC specializes in software development and data structures.<br>I has over 15 years of teaching experience and believes in creating a dynamic learning environment that encourages problem-solving and hands-on coding practice.</p>
+  <p>I'm a <b>dharun</b> in the Department of BSC CS at KASC specializes in software development and data structures.<br>I has over 2 years of learning experience and believes in creating a dynamic learning environment that encourages problem-solving and hands-on coding practice.</p>
 </section>

 <section id="education">
   <h2>Education</h2>
-  <p>B.Sc Mathematics in Madras University <br>MCA in Anna University<br>B.Ed in TTEducation University</p>
+  <p>B.Sc computer science in coimbatore bharathiyar University <br>MCA in Bharathiyar University<br>B.Ed in TTEducation University</p>
 </section>

 <section id="skills">